Larry Au

 Profile

-Larry Au is an Assistant Professor for the Sociology Department at The City College of New York's Colin Powell School.
+Larry Au is an Assistant Professor of Sociology at The City College of New York, CUNY.
 His research examines the dynamics of inclusion and exclusion in the production of biomedical knowledge, and asks how clinicians and scientists can better serve their patients and the public.
 Part of this work examines the globalization of precision medicine—or the use of genomics and other forms of big data to improve diagnosis and treatment—as a policy idea and scientific project, focusing primarily on its rise in China.
 Another part of this research looks at the politics of expertise around Long Covid, in particular, the experience of patients as they navigate uncertainties around their condition.
+He is also currently working on his book project Dreams of Global Science: The Transnational Politics of Chinese Biomedical Innovation, which examines how scientific norms and priorities are shaped by a researcher's location within scientific networks and how geopolitics is influencing science in China.

 Education